sensu/sensu-docs/content/sensu-go/5.5/guides/systemd-logs.md

 ## Adding logging to disk for systemd

 By default, systems where `systemd` is the service manager do not write logs to `/var/log/sensu/` for the `sensu-agent` and the `sensu-backend` services.
-The following will walk you how to add log forwarding from `journald` to `syslog`, have `rsyslog` write logging data to disk and setup log rotation of the newly created log files.
+This guide walks you through how to add log forwarding from `journald` to `syslog`, have `rsyslog` write logging data to disk, and set up log rotation of the newly created log files.

 To configure `journald` to forward logging data to `syslog`, modify `/etc/systemd/journald.conf` to include the following line: